Missions Faith Promise Commitments

 Team Leader: TBD

-The team will be work on a plumbing and construction protect to bring water and a basic structure of a home for at-risk children.
+The team will be work on a plumbing and construction project to bring water and a basic structure of a home for at-risk children.

 Missionaries We Support